mljar/mercury/README.md

 Please leave `SERVE_STATIC=False` because in the `docker-compose` configuration static files are served with nginx.

 The `docker-compose` will automatically read environment variables from `.env` file.
-To start the Mercury please run:
+To start the Mercury, please run:

 ```
 docker-compose up --build